 Mana Pools National Park is a World Heritage site and Africa’s most sensational safari area!
 A bold claim we realise however the combination of some of the best game viewing alongside the most experienced professional guides, breathtaking scenery, the stunning lower Zambezi river and the most incredible walking safaris really do make this national park stand out.

-The river frontage which sits just in front of large areas of open, Winter Acacia woodland with their cathedral-like statures is like no other safari habitat.
-Sadly the feeling you get when you are there for yourself is not something we can accurately describe for you, but it is something incredibly special.
+The river frontage which sits just in front of large areas of open, winter acacia woodland with their cathedral-like statures is like no other safari habitat.
+The feeling you get when you are there for yourself is not something we can accurately describe for you: it is something incredibly special.

 There is no average or poor camp here nor any low-cost options.
-Deciding between them is usually budget or your safari personality driven but you can be sure of a great experience regardless of where you choose to stay.
+Deciding between them is usually determined by budget or your safari personality and you can be sure of a great experience regardless of where you choose to stay.

-Mana pools is not open year-round as the soil type when wet becomes a sticky bog.
-Ideally, the best time to visit this park is a little after dry season begins, around the end of June/middle July to give a bit of time for the bush to dry up inland and nudge the game to toward the permanent pools and the river.
+Mana Pools is not open year-round as the soil type when wet becomes a sticky bog.
+Ideally, the best time to visit this park is a little after dry season begins, around the end of June/middle of July, to give the bush a chance to dry up inland and nudge the game toward the permanent pools and the river.